miguelaferreira/ses-notification-lambda/README.md

 ### Deploy the lambda function

-Deploy the jar file under `build/libs/ses-notification-lambda-0.1-all.jar` to an AWS Lambda function.
+Deploy the jar file (`ses-notification-lambda-vA.B.C-all.jar`) to the AWS Lambda function.

 ### Configure SES to deliver notifications to an SNS topic